elotroalex/record/_chapters/02-pencil.md

 $ git push origin master
 ~~~

-If you ever want to revisit the work at this stage, you can always visit or revert to commit number <a href="https://github.com/elotroalex/project-x/commit/3c2b9f0b4f8092eb3e3f62ef5fa58ab71206031f" style="overflow-wrap: break-word; word-wrap: break-word;">3c2b9f0b4f8092eb3e3f62ef5fa58ab71206031f</a>.[^b2] The size of that alphanumerical hash makes me feel no less small than a Big Bang of Data or a concrete lotus flower visible from an airplane, and yet I persist in these granular versions with the same dignity as Marquez' insignificant *coronel* and his rooster.
-The ruin of versions haunts the textual critic, what has been erased or added, all crumbling under eternal sunshine; and yet we persist, not because we may find meaning in them—we could find meaning on a crushed Skittle on Broadway—but because we may find the rarer cousin, significance.
-The corollary lie, of course, is that you are seeing all past versions of this work on Github.
+If you ever want to revisit the work at this stage, you can always visit or revert to commit number <a href="https://github.com/elotroalex/project-x/commit/3c2b9f0b4f8092eb3e3f62ef5fa58ab71206031f" style="overflow-wrap: break-word; word-wrap: break-word;">3c2b9f0b4f8092eb3e3f62ef5fa58ab71206031f</a>.[^b2] The size of that checksum hash—a unique name for a unique state of the text—makes me feel no less insignificant than a big data bang or a concrete lotus flower visible from the sky, and yet I persist in these granular versions with the same dignity as Marquez' *coronel* and his rooster.

-The three git commands above—`add`, `commit` and `push`—can help me ilustrate, and introduce the theme of temporality and significance in the making public of texts—the event of it all.
+The lie, of course, is that you are seeing all past versions of this work on Github.
+Not all changes I make to this text make it to Github.
+Every time I add or delete characters in my text editor `git` recognizes these changes as modifications, but it won't record them at all into its data store unless I first indicate at what point and which files I want to "stage" and subsequently commit to the index.
+The `add` command is there precisely to stage these files before the index.
+In the case above, the `.` after the `git add` command tells git to stage all modifications in my working directory.
+This strange middle ground between a modification and the record of that modification sets apart git from a typescript and other versioning systems, and makes it all the more seductive because it gives an extra layer of control over what versions we make available to the index.

+The stage—or staging area—in git marks the opposite pole of our most important performance stages along the lines of a *stare decisis*.
+While the former marks the timid decision of one writer to present chosen variations to the machine, the latter presents before us a set of certain collective commitments that bless it with significance.
+This spectrum is echoed in the roots of the word.
+By the time the Europeans go from the vulgar Latin *staticum*, a place to stand, a sojourn, to Middle French *estage*, the stage comes to have both modern meanings relevant to us: a dwelling in a series and a platform for a performance—la belleza de un *estar*—never shedding the slip between each other.

+The ruin of versions haunts the textual critic, erasures and additions, all crumbling under eternal sunshine; and yet we persist, not because of a desire to build a library for Troglodytes in a City of Immortals; nor solely to preempt our search for meaning—despite our best intentions, we still find meaning on a crushed Skittle on Broadway—but because we seek the halo of significance.
+The textual critic, the curator, and a few other memorists, fated to seize hold of any of these stages and repeat them in moments of historical need, dwells in a spooky continuum, where the past is always a feature of the future.
+While we may be excused to dedicate countless pages to technical matters, faustidious to a fault, our calling is to create the conditions for a future staging of the past and its audience, and to do so through a careful oscillation between the mechanisms of the past and those of our time.[^b4]

+A revised typescript, like git, serves as a versioning system with a different set of hashes.
+Jerome McGann's notion that a text is the fusion between a "linguistic" and a "bibliographic code" can help illuminate the way here.[^b3] The former functions as a set of symbolic sequences that drive people insane; the latter can be understood as a set of non-linguistic documentary features (font, layout, paper texture, etc) beholden to infrastructures (libraries, sellers, the internet, law, etc.) and specific historical demands (prestige, freedom, justice, etc).
+Fused, they guide our sense-making, and we only come to know the meaning of either through the other, as an autopoetic mystery, with or without a numen.
+And they both matter—<span style="font-family: 'Comic Sans MS', cursive, sans-serif; font-size: 0.9rem;">could you, for example, imagine the 20th Century if <em>The Communist Manifesto</em> had been originally printed and circulated in Comic Sans, or Comic Sans without its absence from 20th Century editions of <em>The Communist Manifesto</em>?</span>

+The intimate bibliographic code of the Sain-Dié witness combined with its pagination schemes allowed us in chapter one to outline a rough, geometric schema for the stages of composition of "...et les chiens se taisaient" ([table p](/chapters/01-nebula/#figure-p)).
+We could, though, make the geometric abstractions textual, by re-staging our material observations as fragmentary editions, somewhere between a quote and a full edition, hopefully fair in its transformative use.
+Re-made into text, we will be better able to take into account the shifting terrain of the drama to construct our genetic narrative.
+We cannot do so without a certain degree of speculation, presenting the past as something that never existed until now, bound to the sample reality of a document that did.

+Instead of re-creating here the diplomatic edition of the text published in *Césaire, Aimé.
+Poésie, théâtre, essais et discours* in 2014.

+Bordalejo, Barbara.
+“The Texts We See and the Works We Imagine: The Shift of Focus of Textual Scholarship in the Digital Age.”
+Ecdotica 10 (2013): 64–76.
+Print.

 [explain the three stages]